Rosuav/StilleBot/Map.md

 work for any Postgres database over SSL, with no Stillebot-specific code.
 NOTE: Fully asynchronous I/O. Everything is non-blocking and promise-based.

+**sugar.pike** connects to the Sugar Mill keyfob (see separate repo on GitHub) to access SSL certificates and their private keys.
+These are used for database connections and the HTTPS server.
+Ideally, it should be possible to spin up a localhost-only bot without the sugar mill, with no encryption on the web server and using a Unix socket for the database; as of 20260518 this is not possible.

 **database.pike** has all of the Stillebot-specific database code.
 Some of the helper functions are fairly trivial and could be replaced with queries in the places they're used; but the vast majority of queries use more helpful helpers